 It’s no big secret that the United States needs nurses; according to the U.S. Bureau of Labor Statistics, employment of registered nurses is projected to increase 12 percent by 2028 — much faster than the average for all occupations.

 High Demand Occupation

 It’s true that some areas of the country aren’t facing such shortages in the coming years, but regionally, nurses are projected to be in high demand for much of the next decade.
-According to the American Hospital Association, job openings for RNs have increased 45 percent since January 2020 and 41 percent for other clinical staff.
+According to the American Hospital Association, job openings for RNs have increases 45 percent since January 2020 and 41 percent for other clinical staff.
 Simply put: there aren’t enough qualified candidates to fill open positions.